Whether you’re a new business or have been in business for several years, getting more ecommerce sales will benefit your company.

 It creates a fear that if they don’t buy it now, they’ll end up spending more money later.

-Another way to do this is by running flash sales.
+One way to do this is by running flash sales.

 Here’s an example of something you could email your customers or put directly on your website:

-Again, this creates a sense of urgency.
+This creates a sense of urgency.